cybercongress/cybernomics/bostrom/README.md

 ### Capitalization Dynamics

-We decided to model total `capitalization_in_eth` through `capitalization_per_agent` metric derived from ETH capitalization in BTC (from 100-th day from start till 2160 days of the network, as on the first 100 days ETH price in BTC had a lot of fluctuations).
+We decided to model total `capitalization_in_eth` through `capitalization_per_agent` metric derived from ETH capitalization in BTC (from the 100-th day from start till 2160 days of the network, as on the first 100 days ETH price in BTC had a lot of fluctuations).

 ![Ethereum Capitalization per Active Addresses in BTC](images/eth_cap_per_active_address_in_btc_regression.png)